karelklima/ldkit/docs/components/schema-generators.md

 ## Limitations

-The generators do not fully cover all features of JSON-LD, ShEx, or SHACL.
+The generators do not fully cover all features of JSON-LD or ShEx.
 Complex validation rules, advanced constraints, and some specialized constructs may be omitted or simplified.

 Manual post-processing of the generated schemas may be necessary for production use.